peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 5. Confirmm that the correct coin information is displayed in the modal window.
 6. Confirm that clicking the Cancel button closes the modal without removing the coin from the wishlist.
 7. Click Remove again to open the modal window and click the Confirm button in the modal window to remove the coin from the wishlist.
-8. Confirm that the coin has been removed from the wishlist and that the flash message "Coin Removed From Wishlist" is diaplayed at the top of the page.
+8. Confirm that the coin has been removed from the wishlist and that the flash message "Coin Removed From Wishlist" is displayed at the top of the page.

 #### Test Notes
 Clicking the Remove button opened up a modal window displaying the correct information for the coin.
 Clicking Cancel closed the modal window without deleting